 Available for: Freelance writing; articles and features; advertorial; ghost writing; copy writing; web content writing; social media writing and curation; blogging; proofreading and editing; interviews; writing workshops; talks and presentations.

 Categories: Marketing/promotional copy writing; articles; blogging; scriptwriting (TV, radio, stage); research; editing; long and short form copy and prose.

 Biography: Gareth has been writing professionally since 2002.
 He is an award-winning marketing copywriter and creative director.
 Born in Rochdale, England, Gareth completed a BA (hons) in English Language Studies at the University of Central Lancashire, England in 2001 before relocating to Atlantic Canada.
-He spent one year as a reporter and content editor with a large-circulation newspaper, and over a decade as a writer and creative director with Atlantic Canada’s largest marketing communications company, leading campaigns for clients such as New Brunswick Tourism and Parks; Crosby’s Molasses; Mary Brown’s Chicken; the City of St. John’s; Atlantic Lottery (Pro-Line); and the Federal Department of Agriculture and Agri-foods, to name a few.
-A freelancer since 2014, Gareth has penned scripts for major commercial television campaigns and live stage shows, as well as writing in-depth articles for publications ranging from Marine Technology Reporter to Home and Cabin Magazine.
+He has spent one year as a reporter and content editor with a large-circulation newspaper, and well over a decade as a writer and creative director with Atlantic Canada’s largest marketing communications company, leading campaigns for clients such as New Brunswick Tourism and Parks; Crosby’s Molasses; Mary Brown’s Chicken; the City of St. John’s; Atlantic Lottery (Pro-Line); and the Federal Department of Agriculture and Agri-foods, to name a few.
+Gareth has penned scripts for major commercial television campaigns and live stage shows, as well as writing in-depth articles for publications ranging from Marine Technology Reporter to Home and Cabin Magazine.
 He has written content for multiple company websites, overseen complex branding campaigns and served as a freelance blogger for a prominent interior design company.
-Gareth now lives in Cow Head – in the heart of Gros Morne National Park – taking advantage of his inspirational surroundings to provide writing services to a host of happy clients, while also pursuing personal fiction and non-fiction projects.
+Gareth now lives in St. John’s, NL, working as a writer and creative director, while also pursuing personal fiction and non-fiction projects.

 Publications: Marine Technology Reporter; Home & Cabin Magazine; Old Crow Magazine; The Co-operator Magazine; The Anchor Weekly (reporter and content editor); SAM [Says] (freelance blogger for SAM Design blog).